A crown is a tooth-shaped cap that improves the strength and appearance of a damaged tooth.

 Dr. Keith Phillips has over two decades of expertise creating crowns.
 He is one of only a few prosthodontists in Washington who are Board Certified, which requires successful completion of a series of rigorous exams.
 Dr. Phillips lectures nationally and internationally, has published extensively in textbook and professional journals, including the gold-standard reference “Implant Aesthetics.”
 Dr. Phillips is a former Associate Editor of the Journal of the American Dental Association, and is active in several professional organizations.
 Dr. Phillips is credentialed in IV Sedation Dentistry and is the first dentist in Washington to earn a Certified Dental Technician credential, specializing in Implants.

 Distinctive Dentistry is located at 5615 Valley Ave.
-Fife, WA.
+Tacoma, WA.